Covid-19 occupational health and safety measures

 - Snack, Lunch and Tea

-At Mars Montessori, the chef is the only one allowed in the kitchen.
-At Les Trois Oursons, from 8am to 4.30pm, the chef, the cleaning lady (with full PPE) and the manager (with full PPE) are the only ones allowed in the kitchen.
+The chef and the manager (with full PPE) are the only ones allowed in the kitchen.

 Children in each bubble will be served food and water by the adult at their table.
 The lions classroom children will continue to serve themselves (each child serves their own food and put their plate, cutleries and glass on the table themselves).

 All our staff are qualified in food hygiene and as before they will carry on applying safe procedures when serving the children.

 Should a child have temperature or any symptoms of Covid 19, we will isolate him/her.
 At Mars Montessori, we will isolate them in an allocated area in the corridor.
 At Les Trois Oursons, we isolate them at the entrance in the corner where we have a sofa.
 The manager or when possible a member of staff from that group will stay with the child until parents/carers can arrive.
 The member of staff will wear PPE whilst waiting for the parents.
 At Les Trois Oursons, the manager will not be part of any of the Bubbles, and so cross-bubble infection risk is reduced.

 Parents are requested to arrive as quickly as possible to help reduce the risk of contamination.
 We assume that most parents are working from home, however, so we assume this is possible for you.